HIV and Specific Populations

 • Should older people get tested for HIV?

-CDC recommends that everyone 13 to 64 years old get tested for HIV, at least once, as part of routine health care, and that people at higher risk of HIV get tested more often.
+The CDC recommends that everyone 13 to 64 years old get tested for HIV, at least once, as part of routine health care, and that people at higher risk of HIV get tested more often (for example, every 3 to 6 months).
 Your health care provider may recommend HIV testing if you are over 64 and at risk for HIV.

 For several reasons, older people are less likely to get tested for HIV:

-• In general, older people are often considered at low risk of getting HIV.
-For this reason, health care providers may not always think to test older people for HIV.
+• In general, older people are often perceived as being at low risk of getting HIV.
+For this reason, health care providers may not always recommend testing for older people for HIV.

 • Some older people may be embarrassed or afraid to be tested for HIV.